ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

 Network incident is represented as a list and indexed by "incident-qualifier".
 Each Network Incident is associated with a network service instance, domain and sources.
 Under sources, there is one or more sources.
-Each source corresponds to node defined in the network topology model and network resource in the network device, e.g., interface.
+Each source corresponds to a node defined in the network topology model and network resource in the network device, e.g., interface.
 In addition, "ietf-incident" supports one general notification to report network incident state changes and three RPCs to manage the network incidents.